-English is an official language in all five countries of the region, and is the de facto language of politics and economics.
-It is taught at school, and is widely spoken in all urban centres.
+English is an official language in all five countries of the region and is the de facto language of politics and economics.
+It is taught at school and is widely spoken in all urban centers.
 Even in rural areas, many local villagers (especially younger ones who have received schooling) will be able to converse in English.
-When staying at a private camp or lodge, your guide will very often be able to introduce you to his or her friends and family, and will act as interpreter if necessary.
+When staying at a private camp or lodge, your guide will very often be able to introduce you to his or her friends and family and will act as an interpreter if necessary.
 Yes, some amazing interaction with local people is possible, and more than likely to occur while on your trip to Southern Africa.

 Again, the relatively sophisticated infrastructure of the region will surprise many guests.
-All urban centres are well served by terrestrial telecommunications systems, and cellular networks are well developed (cellular phones can be rented in South Africa, or your cell phone provider may offer the option of international roaming).
-Calling cards from most U.S. carriers (e.g. AT&T, MCI, etc.) offer toll free numbers which can be dialed from South African phones for long-distance calls, while local calls can be made with telephone cards from Telkom (the local carrier).
-Almost all hotels have telephone and fax services, often internet as well.
+All urban centers are well served by terrestrial telecommunications systems, and cellular networks are well-developed (cellular phones can be rented in South Africa, or your cell phone provider may offer the option of international roaming).
+Calling cards from most U.S. carriers (e.g. AT&T, MCI, etc.) offer toll-free numbers which can be dialed from South African phones for long-distance calls, while local calls can be made with telephone cards from Telkom (the local carrier).
+Almost all hotels have telephone and fax services, often Internet as well.
 The same holds true for safari lodges in South Africa.
-While out on safari in countries to the north of South Africa (Botswana, Zambia, Namibia, and Zimbabwe) you will be able to escape from modern technology, and will be out of reach to the outside world (a rare luxury!).
+While out on safari in countries to the north of South Africa (Botswana, Zambia, Namibia, and Zimbabwe), you will be able to escape from modern technology and will be out of reach to the outside world (a rare luxury!).
 All camps do, however, have radio communications in case of emergencies.
 FAQ

 You can expect hot, wet summers and cooler, dry winters in Namibia.
-Generally the days can be quite hot and the evenings and early mornings can be remarkably cool.
+Generally, the days can be quite hot and the evenings and early mornings can be remarkably cool.
 Comfortable, lightweight clothing for the daytime and a sweater or jacket for early mornings and evenings.
 Comfortable walking shoes and sandals.
-Protection against the sun – sunblock, hat, sunglasses, lip balm and moisturising lotion.
-Flashlight (headlamp), binoculars and a good camera with extra film or memory card.
-For electrical small appliances or chargers a conversion plug to a three-pin type outlet.
-Swimsuit as most lodges and hotels have swimming pools.
-Insect repellent, rehydrating solutions or concentrates, diarrhoea medication, malaria prophylaxis (if traveling in malaria areas), bandages, etc. Warm jersey or fleece plus anorak or parka, Scarf, gloves and beanies/woollen hats for the cold winter months.
-Headlamp – Especially when going on the camping safaris Some flip flops that can be used when showering at Campsites Pillow – Although we provide comfortable camping mattresses and sleeping bags at extra costs, we do not provide pillows on our camping safaris.
-We advise bring along a small travelling pillow to make your sleeping even more comfortable.
-A 2 Litre Water Bottle. – Namibia is quite dry and during the hot summer months we recommend drinking a lot of water to prevent dehydration.
+Protection against the sun – sunblock, hat, sunglasses, lip balm, and moisturizing lotion.
+Flashlight (headlamp), binoculars, and a good camera with extra film or memory card.
+For small electrical appliances or chargers a conversion plug to a three-pin type outlet.
+Swimsuits as most lodges and hotels have swimming pools.
+Insect repellent, rehydrating solutions or concentrates, diarrhea medication, malaria prophylaxis (if traveling in malaria areas), bandages, etc. Warm jersey or fleece plus anorak or parka, Scarf, gloves, and beanies/woolen hats for the cold winter months.
+Headlamp – Especially when going on camping safaris Some flip flops that can be used when showering at Campsites Pillow – Although we provide comfortable camping mattresses and sleeping bags at extra costs, we do not provide pillows on our camping safaris.
+We advise bringing along a small traveling pillow to make your sleeping even more comfortable.
+A 2 Litre Water Bottle. – Namibia is quite dry and during the hot summer months, we recommend drinking a lot of water to prevent dehydration.
 Therefore always keep water with you and make sure you stay hydrated.